Parcel-NExT/Parcel_NExT/Parcel.NExT/Packages/Zora.Synth/README.md

 * Section (of channels; Same duration)
 * Composition (of sections)

+Technical notes:

-(Implementation) Behind the scene, converts to FluentSynth notation.
+* (Implementation) Behind the scene, converts to FluentSynth notation.

-## TODO
-(FluentSynth) Authorize MIDI file and use FluidSynth to play.

-# TODO

-- [ ] Clean up README

-# Fluent Synth

-Core dll library for Fluent API music synthesization.
-There are two flavours of API:

-1. Low level wave form sample based routines
-2. High level MIDI based routines
-3. This library also provides a simplified ASCII music score notation system

-One can mix and match from 2 into 1.

-# Fluent Synth
+## Fluent Synth (Original README)

 This project provides a C# Fluent API music composition library for use in a scripting environment e.g. [Pure](https://github.com/pure-the-Language/Pure/).
 Many years ago when Haskell was still new they had [Euterpea](https://www.euterpea.com/) which is a fun concept but tedious to use because Haskell is hard to use, and music composition is inherently a procedural thing so a functional approach is not the best way to model it.